 Today is a landmark day for public safety across the Nation and is a prime example of the incredible progress we can make through public-private partnerships.
 Thank you to our colleagues in the Office of Management and Budget and the Departments of Homeland Security and Justice for your commitment to this project.
 I would especially like to thank Chairman Walden, who with Jay Rockefeller helped first get this project off the ground.
 Thank you also to the members of the FirstNet board for their hard work.

-Those members are: Chairwoman Susan Swenson, Vice Chairman Jeff Johnson (retired Fire Chief in Tulatin Valle, Oregon; CEO Western Fire Chiefs Association), OMB Director Mick Mulvaney, Attorney General Jeff Sessions, Secretary of Homeland Security General Kelly, Chris Burbank (retired Salt Lake City Chief of Police), Neil E. Cox, former Vermont Governor James H. Douglas, Edward Horowitz, Kevin McGinnis, former Houston Mayor Annise D. Parker, Ed Reynolds, Sherrif Richard Stanek (Sherriff of Hennepin County, Minnesota), Teri Takai (former CIO of the states of California and Michegan).
+Those members are: Chairwoman Susan Swenson, Vice Chairman Jeff Johnson (retired Fire Chief in Tualatin Valley, Oregon; CEO Western Fire Chiefs Association), OMB Director Mick Mulvaney, Attorney General Jeff Sessions, Secretary of Homeland Security General Kelly, Chris Burbank (retired Salt Lake City Chief of Police), Neil E. Cox, former Vermont Governor James H. Douglas, Edward Horowitz, Kevin McGinnis, former Houston Mayor Annise D. Parker, Ed Reynolds, Sheriff Richard Stanek (Sheriff of Hennepin County, Minnesota), Teri Takai (former CIO of the states of California and Michigan).